MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/webauthn/index.md

 <!--todo: remove notice at bottom, or add notice here?-->

-Instead of debugging Web Authentication in your website or app with physical authenticators, use the **WebAuthn** tool in Microsoft Edge DevTools to create and interact with software-based virtual authenticators.
+Instead of debugging Web Authentication in your website or app with physical authenticators, use the **WebAuthn** tool to create and interact with software-based virtual authenticators.

 <!-- ====================================================================== -->